The beautiful and deep purple color attracted me to this cookie, but more than that, it’s the unique taste that captures my heart

 You are going to love me big time when you try this cookie!
 It’s insanely soft, smooth with a very nice purple yam flavor.
 To top all that, every single bite of this cookie melts in your mouth.
 Oh dear, I cannot express how happy I was to how this cookie turned out.

-Some of you might not be familiar with “Ube”, it’s the same thing as purple yam.
-It belongs to a yam family, but the color is deep purple.
-The most attractive quality of this yam is its unique color, but it have a very nice subtle flavor in it.
-The use of this is very common in Philippines where I grew up.
+If you are not familiar with “Ube”, it’s the same thing as purple yam.
+It belongs to a yam family and it has deep purple color.
+The most physical attractive quality of this yam is its unique color which makes it stand out all the time, its eye-catching and never failed to make people intrigue about it.
+The use of “Ube” this is very common in Philippines where I grew up.
 We used it in desserts like Ube Ice Cream, Ube Jam, Bread and many more.
 Now a days in baking, it’s use is popular in making Ube Cake, Ube Swiss Roll Cake or Ube Cupcakes.